mnbayan/AutocompleteTextfieldSwift/README.md

 #####Note: _If you want to create your own Google Api Key follow the steps in this [link](https://developers.google.com/maps/documentation/javascript/tutorial#api_key)_

 ##License
-AutocompleteTextfield is under MIT license.
+AutocompleteTextfield is under [MIT license](http://opensource.org/licenses/MIT).
 See LICENSE for details.

-##In the future
-- support for attributedText